SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 Check yourself whether the other file have the same no. of reads.

 ### 2.3. fastqc

+During the sequecning process due to many possible reasons, the sequence process could be prone to errors.
+This would lead to

+As the sequencing process is a time consuming process,

 ```
 mkdir fastqc_results
 fastqc SRR28409626_1.fastq.gz SRR28409626_2.fastq.gz -o /fastqc_results